 Managing Work-Related Stress

-a mistake can put people’s lives at risk.
+jobs where making a mistake can put people’s lives at risk.

-behind, all can cause stress.
+All can cause stress.

 Not surprisingly, people respond to stress differently.
 The way they respond depends

-on their personality and the culture of their workplace.
+on their personality and their workplace culture.

-Short-term effects of stress include headaches, shallow breathing, difficulty sleeping,
+Short-term effects of stress include:

 less excited about your job, and even depressed.